blaster151/fp-3/virtual-equipment/README.md

   faithful tight cells have invertible counits.
 Together with the weighted colimit and density modules, these reports feed the Theorem 4.29 summaries consumed by the relative layer’s skew-monoid bridge.
+- `bicategory.ts` packages a bicategory-facing façade for any virtual equipment that provides weak composition data.
+It exposes `bicategoryFromEquipment` to surface associators/unitors, and ships executable analyzers `analyzeBicategoryPentagon` and `analyzeBicategoryTriangle` that reuse the Street pasting calculus to compare red/green composites.
+- `bicategory-adapters.ts` realises a canonical weak example by turning finite sets and spans into a bicategory.
+The module implements the span 2-cell calculus, wires weak composition through to the bicategory façade, and exports `makeFiniteSpanBicategory` together with `createFiniteSpan` for constructing concrete spans in tests and examples.
+The coherence analyzers power the Vitest suite in `test/virtual-equipment/bicategory-span.spec.ts`, which checks that the pentagon and triangle oracles succeed on representative finite-span composites.
 - `equipment-laws.ts` and `equipment-oracles.ts` sketch the coherence laws we
   intend to check and provide pending-oracle stubs that follow the existing oracle conventions in the repository.
 A `summarizeEquipmentOracles` helper